xndrjs/xndrjs/apps/xndr-docs/docs/getting-started/concepts.md

 # Fundamental Concepts

-Understanding the fundamental concepts of xndr will help you build effective framework-agnostic state management.
+Understanding the fundamental concepts of `xndr` will help you build effective framework-agnostic state management.

 ## StatePort Pattern

-The `StatePort` interface is the foundation of xndr.
+The `StatePort` interface is the foundation of `xndr`.
 It provides a framework-agnostic abstraction for reactive state.

 ### StatePort Interface